abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 accepted to stay for a longer period of time.

-He would be in the monastery for three or four months and then request the anagarika training, like Louis here, who is in white.
+He would be in the monastery for three or four months and then request the anagārika training, like Louis here, who is in white.
 He formally takes the eight precepts and makes a commitment for a year.
 He can leave at any time, but we encourage people to make that commitment.
 After someone has been there a few months, it’s not that difficult to say,